brainboxdotcc/DPP/docpages/advanced_reference/docs-style-standards.md

 ## Page and File Names

-The naming convention for page names follows the same style convention as our code docs (`snake_case`), so you should name pages and files something like `name_of_page`, with `.md` added to the end of the file name.
+The naming convention for page and file names are `kebab-case`, so you should name pages and files something like `name-of-page`, with `.md` added to the end of the file name.

 \note There are pages that do not follow this format, **please do not change them**.
 This is explained in the **Renaming Files** section.